groovy-tutorial/groovy-tutorial/book/parts/03_Operators/24_EqualityOperators.md

 ---
 title:	Equality Operators
+status:	draft
+description:	Used to determine if two things match
 ...

+The equality operators return a boolean (`true` or `false`) result from a comparison.

 [Table: The equality operators]
 |Operator|Name
 |:------:|:--------
 |==      |Equal to
 |!=      |Not equal to

-The equality operators return a boolean (`true` or `false`) result from a comparison.
-All of the following comparisons evaluate as being `true`
+All of the following comparisons evaluate as being `true`:

 ```groovy
 assert -99 == -99